espocrm/documentation/docs/administration/iis-server-configuration.md

 *As of v7.0.*

 These instructions are supplementary to the [server configuration](server-configuration.md) guidelines.
-Note that all configuration settings listed here are made on Ubuntu server.

-Note that all configuration settings listed here are made on **Windows Server 2019**.
+All configuration settings listed here are made on Windows Server 2019.

-To completely сonfigure IIS server for EspoCRM, do the following steps.
+To сonfigure IIS server for EspoCRM, do the following steps.

 ## Step 1.
 Physical Path adjusting